-Minimum Full Period Mark for Examination Admission - 40% Full Period Mark Weight - 50% Examination Mark Weight - 50%
+Continuous Assessment Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% Supplementary assessments will not be granted for this module

 The purpose of this module is to cover advanced computer skills required by professional people in the financial world.
 The purpose of this module is to ensure that all candidates are proficient and efficient in the practical application of certain key software applications.